brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 What is the B.I.O.S?
 Historically, it is the firmware of an [IBM PC](https://en.wikipedia.org/wiki/IBM_Personal_Computer).

 The IBM PC, released on August 12, 1981 by [IBM](https://en.wikipedia.org/wiki/IBM) had a substantial influence on the personal computer market.
-Short for Basic Input Output System, the BIOS firmware came pre-installed on an IBM PC or IBM PC compatible's system board.
+"Short for Basic Input Output System, the BIOS firmware came pre-installed on an IBM PC or IBM PC compatible's system board.
 The specifications of the IBM PC became one of the most popular computer design standards in the world.
-The only significant competition it faced from a non-compatible platform throughout the 1980s was from Apple's Macintosh product line, as well as consumer-grade platforms created by companies like Commodore and Atari.
-Due to it's popularity and the nature of the market at the time, the **interface** of that original system served as a *de facto standard* for a long time in the Personal Computer market.
+The only significant competition it faced from a non-compatible platform throughout the 1980s was from Apple's Macintosh product line, as well as consumer-grade platforms created by companies like Commodore and Atari."[[1](#references)] Due to it's popularity and the nature of the market at the time, the **interface** of that original system served as a *de facto standard* for a long time in the Personal Computer market.
 In 1996, the [BIOS Boot Specification](https://www.scs.stanford.edu/nyu/04fa/lab/specsbbs101.pdf) was written by Compaq, Phoenix Technologies and Intel.

 [comment]: <> (Ref: https://en.wikipedia.org/wiki/BIOS)
 [comment]: <> (Ref: https://en.wikipedia.org/wiki/IBM_Personal_Computer)